Last updated on May 13, 2026

 #5.
 Ponder

-But keep in mind that this can easily becomethe best cantrip when you do have a shuffle effect handy.
-It lets you pick your favorite cards of the three and then shuffle the two unwanted ones.
+But keep in mind that this can easily become the best cantrip when you do have a shuffle effect handy.
+It lets you pick your favorite cards of the three and then shuffle the two unwanted ones away.

 #4.
 Brainstorm

 Brainstorm is one of the best cantrips in the game and works especially well if you manage to pair it with an on-demand shuffle effect like fetch lands.
-It lets you see three total cards and even gives you the choice to pitch two from your hand to the top of your library.
+It lets you see three total cards in exchange for pitching two from your hand to the top of your library.

-This works as a way to both hide cards from hand disruption spells like Thoughtseize, as well as a way to shuffle them back in and draw something fresh.
+This works as a way to hide cards from hand disruption spells like Thoughtseize, as well as a way to accelerate your hand towards necessary threats and interaction.

 #3.
 Treasure Cruise